luislopez-dev/luislopez-dev/README.md

 ### Hello, I'm Luis Lopez 👋

-A self-motivated software developer with proven and tested IT skills, I currently live in Guatemala and since 2018 I have been building my carrer as an IT professional, I have worked with remote teams from all over the world, I distinguish myself for being a self-taught software developer, capable to communicate fluently in English and Spanish.
+A self-motivated software developer with proven and tested IT skills, I currently live in Guatemala and since 2018 I have been building my professional carrer as an IT specialist, I have worked with remote teams from all over the world, I distinguish myself for being a self-taught software developer, capable to communicate fluently in English and Spanish.
 QA Automation and Linux Sysadmin engineer.
 My tech skills as an IT specialist are as follows:

 * Development of REST & GraphQL APIs for mobile and web applications.
 * Fronted development with React.js and Vue.js